>Support > Act 2 Fund > Act 2 Fund > Act 2 Fund Impact

 Critical conversations, interactive activities, wonderful experiences and touring Broadway casts have played a role using the arts to build bridges across our differences and bring us closer to our friends, family and neighbors through the Community First Community Engagement Series.

-Addressing barriers to make experiences more accessible has welcomed people to share in the magic of the live performing arts.
+Addressing barriers to make experiences more accessible has welcomed people of all interests and abilities to share in the magic of the live performing arts.
 By providing accessibility services like being the state’s first Broadway-presenting theater with a T-coil hearing loop, utilizing technology including GalaPro open captioning and hosting relaxed, sensory-friendly performances, the Center continues to work toward the goal of ensuring everyone can enjoy the arts together.

 When the COVID-19 pandemic triggered an unexpected intermission in March 2020 more than 300 live events, impacting more than 275,000 people, were postponed or canceled.
-With the health and safety of employees as a priority,and recognizing the cost of maintaining such a beautiful building, the Center chose to make the difficult, but fiscally responsible decision to close the building.
-The Center was forced to furlough 84% of staff and remaining staff are working from home.
+With the health and safety of employees as a priority, and recognizing the cost of maintaining such a beautiful building, the Center chose to make the difficult, but fiscally responsible decision to close the building.
+The Center was forced to furlough 84% of staff and remaining staff worked from home.

-The Center is proud to have had a record number of 24 participating schools in its 5th Anniversary season of the Center Stage High School Musical Theater Program.
-Students are participating in digital workshops, practicing skills virtually and meeting students from other schools, sharing the challenges of producing arts experiences this year.
+The Center was proud to have had a record number of 24 participating schools in its 5th Anniversary season of the Center Stage High School Musical Theater Program.
+Students participated in digital workshops, practicing skills virtually and meeting students from other schools, sharing the challenges of producing arts experiences this year.

-Students are learning through the arts from their classrooms and their kitchen tables as the Amcor Education Series is providing resources, performances and interactive workshops that are complimentary for students and classrooms.
+Students learned through the arts from their classrooms and their kitchen tables as the Amcor Education Series provided resources, performances and interactive workshops complimentary for students and classrooms.

-Support education initiatives that can quickly adapt to a variety of classroom styles so students can continue to learn through the arts
+Supported education initiatives that can quickly adapt to a variety of classroom styles so students could continue to learn through the arts

-Assist in preparations for artists and tours that are anxiously awaiting taking the stage at your Fox Cities P.A.C
+Assisted in preparations for artists and tours awaiting taking the stage at your Fox Cities P.A.C

-With health and safety as the top priority, extensive thought and planning will ensure everyone in Northeast Wisconsin and beyond can continue to be inspired as we navigate the impacts of the pandemic.
+With health and safety as the top priority, extensive thought and planning ensured everyone in Northeast Wisconsin and beyond can continue to be inspired as we navigate the impacts of the pandemic.